What Is the Debt Avalanche Method and Does It Work in 2026?

 How the Debt Avalanche Method Works

-The debt avalanche method is built around one idea: interest rate matters more than balance size.
-A $5,000 credit card at 29% APR costs more to carry than a $5,000 personal loan at 10% APR.
-The avalanche method puts your extra payment where it does the most mathematical good.
+The avalanche method is built around one idea: APR matters.
+A $5,000 store card at 29.99% APR is more expensive than a $5,000 personal loan at 10.99% APR.
+If you have extra money, the highest-rate debt is usually the best target because it is costing you the most every month.

 | Debt | Balance | APR | Minimum Payment | Avalanche Priority |